Skip to content

 4) Physical appearance

-Though what’s most heartbreaking is that many cultures glorify thinness or certain physical traits: You’re unworthy unless you look xyz.
+What’s most heartbreaking is that many cultures glorify thinness or certain physical traits: You’re unworthy unless you look xyz.

-D. had a contagious optimism, nonetheless.
-She inspired me to crack jokes with our growing French vocabulary, try salsa dancing and uplift the most vulnerable.
+Emily inspired me to crack jokes with our growing French vocabulary, try salsa dancing and uplift the most vulnerable.

 Then, one evening, she confessed her struggle with bulimia.